We know that, when they visit a shop, customers spend more than when they visit a website.

 Augmented reality has been around for a while.
 It’s mature enough for mass adoption and scale and now, thanks to the way that the Coronavirus pandemic has accelerated people’s digital shopping habits, it’s poised to be a ubiquitous feature for every smartphone user.

-Expect to see retailers creating ‘phygital’ experiences as customers tentatively emerge from lockdown and define the next era of consumerism.
+Expect to see retailers creating ‘phygital’ experiences as customers emerge from lockdown and define the next era of consumerism.